 “Los Angeles has a rich and storied soccer history with a deeply passionate and diverse community of fans, from youth athletes to global superstars,” said Chris Klein, LA Galaxy President.
 “This city is a multicultural epicenter with supporters of teams and nations throughout the world.
 L.A.’s resources and infrastructure will set the standard for a host city and make it a perfect location for the most celebrated tournament in the world.”

-Los Angeles continues to define itself as a soccer city, building off the rich history of hosting the 1984 Olympic Soccer tournament, the 1994 FIFA World Cup™ and 1999 FIFA Women’s World Cup™, which remain the largest-attended FIFA World Cup™ events in history.
-The city is home to three professional soccer teams: The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), Angel City FC.
+Los Angeles continues to define itself as a soccer city, building off the rich history of hosting the 1984 Olympic Soccer tournament, the 1994 FIFA World Cup™, and the 1999 FIFA Women’s World Cup™, which remain the largest-attended FIFA World Cup™ events in history.
+The city is home to three professional soccer teams: The Los Angeles Galaxy, The Los Angeles Football Club (LAFC), and Angel City Football Club.